okta/terraform-provider-okta/website/docs/d/default_policy.html.markdown

 ---
-layout: "okta"
+layout: 'okta'
-page_title: "Okta: okta_default_policy"
+page_title: 'Okta: okta_default_policy'
-sidebar_current: "docs-okta-datasource-default-policy"
+sidebar_current: 'docs-okta-datasource-default-policy'
 description: |-
   Get a Default policy from Okta.
 ---

 # okta_default_policy

-Use this data source to retrieve a "Default" policy from Okta.
-This same thing can be achieved using the `okta_policy` with `name = "Default"`, this is simply a shortcut.
+Use this data source to retrieve a default policy from Okta.
+This same thing can be achieved using the `okta_policy` with default names, this is simply a shortcut.

 ## Example Usage